Surface chemistry of microvasculature: Surface diffusion of endothelial cells

-Capillary walls contain of a monolayer of endothelial cells.
+Capillary walls contain a monolayer of endothelial cells.
 There are two ways for molecules to diffuse through the endothelial monolayer: through gaps between the cells or directly through the cells.
 Molecules diffuse through the capillary walls due to concentration gradients.
 Diffusion between the cells changes depending upon the type of capillary.
 There are three different types of capillaries: continuous, fenestrated, and sinusoidal also called discontinuous.
 In continuous capillaries the endothelial cells are tightly spaced, allowing only small molecules like ions or water to diffuse through the intercellular clefts (the gaps between the endothelial cells).
 In fenestrated and sinusoidal capillaries there is more space between the cells, allowing the diffusion of macro-molecules and some proteins.
 Sinusoidal capillaries have large holes that permit the passage of red and white blood cells.
 The diffusion of gases and lipid-soluble molecules can occur directly through the endothelial cells, described by Fick's first law: